How should businesses respond to bad reviews?

-NEW YORK (AP) — A bad review can seriously hinder a small business' reputation, but dealing with negative social media and online posts is now essential.
+NEW YORK (AP) — A bad review can easily damage the reputation of a small business.
+Failing to address negative social media and online posts could make it worse.

-The popular online review site Yelp.com recently won a case in California where an aggrieved law firm tried to force it to remove negative posts.
-Such an action would run afoul of freedom of speech, according to internet companies, but business owners say it could leave the door open to spreading falsehoods without consequences.
+Yelp.com recently won a case in California where an aggrieved law firm tried to force it to remove negative posts.
+That, the state's supreme court ruled, would be a legal no-no. While it's a victory for freedom-of-speech advocates, many business owners say they are vulnerable to anyone who chooses to spread falsehoods because there are no consequences for doing so.

 There are several measures a business can take to respond to negative reviews to mitigate any potential damage.